New SITA solution enables governments to identify threats long before they arrive at the border

 SITA is the air transport industry's IT provider, delivering solutions for airlines, airports, aircraft and governments.
 Our technology powers more seamless, safe and sustainable air travel.

-SITA is a certified CarbonNeutral® company in accordance with The CarbonNeutral Protocol – the leading global standard for carbon neutral programs.
-We are reducing our greenhouse gas emissions for all our operations through our UN recognized Planet+ program, while also developing solutions to help the aviation industry meet its carbon reduction objectives, including reduced fuel burn and greater operational efficiencies at the airport.
+In 2021, SITA became a certified CarbonNeutral® company in accordance with The CarbonNeutral Protocol – the leading global standard for carbon neutral programs.
+We are reducing our greenhouse gas emissions for all our operations through our UN recognized Planet+ program, while also developing solutions to help the aviation industry meet its carbon reduction objectives, including reduced fuel burn and greater operational efficiencies.
+In 2022, we announced our commitment to setting science-based emission reduction targets aligned to the Science Based Targets initiative Net-Zero Standard.

 SITA is 100% owned by the industry and driven by its needs.
 It is one of the most internationally diverse companies, providing services in over 200 countries and territories.